 - Only 6 percent of grants slated for “maternal and child health” actually go to the health of mothers.

-CNN, The New York Times, and USA Today have had similar stories with convincing data finding that, while other developed nations have seen a decrease in maternal deaths, the United States has seen a sharp rise.
+CNN, The New York Times, and USA Today have had similar stories with convincing finding that, while other developed nations have seen a decrease in maternal deaths, the United States has seen a sharp rise.

 Women of color at greater risk